 The Summer Cooling Program can help pay utility bills during the hot Oklahoma summer months.
 When the temperature hits extreme levels, this program provides resources such as free fans to the elderly and low-income families or people with a medical condition.
 Rarely there may be some cash grants from LIHEAP that can pay for air conditioning expenses.

-Mortgage/Rental assistance resources and programs may occasionally be funded.
+Mortgage/Rental assistance resources and financial aid programs may occasionally be funded.
 Resources were designed to assist lower income and struggling families that have experienced a family emergency that rendered them unable to pay their housing costs, including rent or mortgage.
 Applications are by appointments only and will usually lead to ongoing case management as well.

 Information and referral services are provided by community action agencies.
 Clients can get information on other local social service agencies and federal or state government assistance programs.